-The ultimate goal of this research project is to find collaborative response measures to prevent unsolicited commercial messages (spam) in the Asia-Pacific region.
-So, to this end, in 2022 and 2023 research team plans to conduct (1) additional fact-finding surveys on the remaining Members that did not submit survey results this year, (2) analysis of problems/limitations of current international cooperation measures based on the results of the survey, (3) research on collaborative response measures on spam in the Asia-Pacific region.
+The ultimate goal of this research project is to find common elements and consider possible measures to mitigate impact of unsolicited commercial messages (spam) in the Asia-Pacific region.
+So, to this end, in 2023 research team plans to conduct (1) additional fact-finding surveys on the remaining Members that did not submit survey results during last two years, (2) analysis of problems/limitations of current international cooperation measures based on the results of the survey and desk study, (3) research to find common elements and consider possible measures to mitigate the impact of spam in the Asia-Pacific region.